dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 show if there was a shift in DRG and what the user listed as the reason for the shift.
 The date range on this report is the Chart Discharged Date.

-> [!info]
+> [!note] Queries with same DRG & No Shift Reasons Not Included
-> Note: By design, the Query Impact Report only reports queries that had an impact by either having
+> By design, the Query Impact Report only reports queries that had an impact by either having
 > different before-and-after DRGs or by having shift reasons.
 The queries not displayed in the Query
 > Impact Report had identical DRGs and no shift reasons, so they were excluded.
 Hence, the name of the
-> report - Query Impact Report
+> report – Query Impact Report.

 ![Report](image-414.jpg)